yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 Here’s a plan that will help you get noticed by a label, and some practical steps you can take to advance your music career.
 Let’s start with _why_...

-##Why try to get a record deal in the first place?
+## Why try to get a record deal in the first place?

-Most musicians I grew up with equate a record deal with _free money_ to support a rock and roll lifestyle.
+Most musicians I grew up with associate getting a record deal with _free money_ to support a rock and roll lifestyle.
 There’s this mentality that getting signed by a label means _I have the freedom to just create, and I don’t have to worry about money anymore_.

 This could not be further from the truth.
 Any money handed over by a record label comes with **strings attached**, and there is far less money being handed out by record labels these days.